-Targets
+Targets and monitoring

-Please provide some target figures for the activities you will deliver during your project e.g. number of home visits, briefing sessions, events, or the numbers of households you will help with advice or other interventions.
+Please provide target figures for the activities you will deliver during your project e.g. number of home visits, briefing sessions or events.
+It is very helpful if you differentiate between the number of households you plan to help with different levels of energy advice e.g. number reached via a home visit, number reached with face to face advice at a drop in event, number receiving basic information (at a community event, via social media or a leaflet).